Bassaamm/DummyAI/README.md

 # DummyAi

-## Note: I'm using supabase for the back-end and it deactivate the back-end if there are not actions or request in 7 days so most of the time when you try to use the project it's deactivate and it won't log you, if you want to try it gimme a message on twitter
+## Note: I'm using supabase for the back-end and it deactivate the back-end if there are not actions or request in 7 days so most of the time when you try to use the project it's deactivated and it won't log you in, if you want to try it gimme a message on twitter

 ## Link ---> [Here](https://dummy-ai.vercel.app) .
 ## What is it ?